 Tracy Causey Jeffery wants to live in a world where art, integrity, friendship and the environment are more important than money or fossil fuels.
 Tracy was born and raised in Salisbury Md working within the family business, Larry J. Causey & Sons Inc. She learned to love the woods, planting trees and gardening from her dad, Jack Causey and farming from her Grandfather, Elijah Truitt.
 Both men taught her the value of wildlife preservation and conservation of the natural environment.
 Tracy moved to London then New York as an adult where as at the former owner/director of Causey Contemporary, Tracy, her gallery and the artists she worked were featured or reviewed in The New York Times, Art in America, The Village Voice, Time Magazine, and other such publications.
 Additionally, she served on the board of directors for the Art Institute and Gallery of Salisbury, MD and the Williamsburg Art Gallery Association, Brooklyn, NY, on the programming committee for ArtTable, on the gala committee for Chashama, NY and as the liaison for Salisbury during Mrs. Glendening’s Year of the Arts in Maryland.
 Tracy and her husband, Mark returned to the lower shore in 2020 to aid her aging mother.
 Since returning, they have begun a natural straw bale garden on the family farm outside Snow Hill, and have developed their own line of hot sauces whose ingredients they nurture from seed to sauce.
 They sell both their produce and the hot sauces at area farmers’ markets.
 When Tracy’s not working at the garden, or reviewing grants for Maryland State Arts Council,, you can find her sitting on the board of the Lower Shore Land Trust, studying for her master gardener’s certificate or herbal practitioner’s certificate, practicing yoga, reading any book that comes her way, enjoying sunsets over the Wicomico river or studying Japanese.

-I am a licensed professional forester in Maryland.
-I graduated from Virginia Tech in 1982 with a BS in forestry.
-I began my forestry career in 1986 as an Assistant Project Forester in Allegany County with the Md.
+Tony is a licensed professional forester in Maryland.
+He graduated from Virginia Tech in 1982 with a BS in forestry.
+He began his forestry career in 1986 as an Assistant Project Forester in Allegany County with the Md.
 DNR Forest, Park and Wildlife Service.
-In 1987 I transferred to the eastern shore and worked as the Worcester Project Forester.
-I then entered the private sector in 1996 as a procurement forester for the Cropper Brothers Lumber Co. in Willards, Md.
-I then left Cropper Brothers in 2013 to take a position as an Area Forester with Glatfelter working out of the Delmar Chip Facility.
-I am a member of the Worcester County Forestry Board and a District Supervisor with the Worcester Soil Conservation District.
-I am a member and past chair of the Md./De.
-Division of the Society of American Foresters and a past vice president for the Maryland Forest Association.
-I live in Snow Hill, Md. with my wife Lisa.
+In 1987 Tony transferred to the Eastern Shore and worked as the Worcester Project Forester.
+He then entered the private sector in 1996 as a procurement forester for the Cropper Brothers Lumber Co. in Willards, Maryland.
+He left Cropper Brothers in 2013 to take a position as an Area Forester with Glatfelter working out of the Delmar Chip Facility.
+Tony is a member of the Worcester County Forestry Board and a District Supervisor with the Worcester Soil Conservation District.
+He is also a member and past chair of the MD/DE Division of the Society of American Foresters and a past vice president for the Maryland Forest Association.
+Tony lives in Snow Hill, Maryland with his wife, Lisa.

-An Eastern Shore native, Mike Dryden grew up in Somerset County on his parents produce, grain and poultry farm.
-Still in active participant in the family business, their main production focus is growing and selling tomatoes, watermelon and cantaloupe.
+An Eastern Shore native, Mike Dryden grew up in Somerset County on his parents' produce, grain and poultry farm.
 In 2007, Mike began his career with the Maryland Department of Agriculture as a Soil Conservation Associate, where he focused on helping local farmers in Worcester County implement best management practices.
 In 2008, Mike accepted a position as the Public Drainage Coordinator for the Eastern Shore where he directed over 100 Tax Ditch Managers in tax levying, budget management, maintenance scheduling, and project management.
-Currently, Mike serves as the Restoration Specialist for the MD/DC chapter of The Nature Conservancy, a global non-profit specializing to conserve the lands and waters on which all life depends.
-Since 2013, Mike has led and aided in the restoration and protection of over 3,500 acres of wetlands.
-He educates landowners throughout Delmarva on how to meet water quality and habitat goals.
+In 2013, Mike served as the Restoration Specialist for the MD/DC chapter of The Nature Conservancy.
+During his 10 years with TNC, Mike led and aided in the restoration and protection of over 5,000 acres of wetlands.
+He educated landowners throughout Delmarva on how to meet water quality and habitat goals.
+Currently Mike is the Director of Field Operations for the City of Salisbury where he directs a staff of over 50 in sanitation, street maintenance and repairs, parks, playground and public facility maintenance, special projects, city lights, parking and the Port of Salisbury Marina.
+In his spare time, Mike can be found fishing the tributaries of the Chesapeake Bay and especially the darks waters of the Pocomoke River.
 Mike resides on the Rewastico Creek in Hebron, MD with his wife Sarah and two daughters, Annie and Elizabeth.

 A Lower Shore native, Colin McAllister grew up in Wicomico County and at early age developed a deep love and appreciation for our local lands and waters.
 He enjoyed many afternoons combing fields in search of native artifacts with his grandfather, Vaughn Richardson.
 Pop-Pop, as he was known to Colin, would train horses while he searched the tilled fields along the Pocomoke River.
 He spent summer weekends in a four room, concrete cottage on Tangier Sound where he fished crabbed and searched for pirate treasures (never found).
 After graduating from Parkside HS in 1989, he attended and graduated from University of Tennessee with a Horticulture / Plant Sciences degree in 1993.
 He then graduated from the University of Georgia’s School of Environmental Design with a degree in Landscape Architecture in 1995.
 Following graduation, he worked for several design & IT firms in Virginia.
 He returned to the eastern shore in 2001 to help with ailing family members.
 While back home, he returned to school to broaden and advance his technological skills.
 He graduated from Salisbury University’s Geography & GIS program in 2004.
 While attending SU, Colin worked on local geographical projects that used GIS to locate historical features in the modern landscape.
 This reignited his appreciation for the Lower Shore’s wonders and the importance of rural preservation.
 In 2008, Colin accepted a position as a Resource Conservation Planner with the Maryland Department of Agriculture.
 Colin has MDA Nutrient Management certification and NRCS Conservation Planner - Level III certification.
-He is currently a Regional Coordinator for MDA – Resource Conservation where he assists Eastern Shore farmers and landowners with conservation advice, certifications, review and compliance.
-He teams with DNR on public land management, agricultural issues and BMP planning and has a broad background of cooperation and communication with many local, state and federal agencies including MDE, DNR, USDA - NRCS, EPA, USACE, county gov’t agencies, PDAs and the SCDs.
+He is currently an Environmental Compliance Specialist for MDE – Resource Management Program where he assists Eastern Shore farmers and landowners with environmental guidance, best management practices, and regulatory issues.
+He has teamed with DNR on public land management, agricultural issues and BMP planning and has a broad background of cooperation and communication with many local, state and federal agencies including MDA, DNR, USDA - NRCS, EPA, USACE, county gov’t agencies, PDAs and the SCDs.
 He has guided and presented at many workshops to educate and inform on regulatory issues, cost-share offerings and best management practices.
 Colin resides in Snow Hill, with his wife Stephanie and their three children, Eliza, Oliver & Everett.
 He loves spending family time exploring local trails, kayaking, paddle boarding, birding & fishing the Pocomoke River or surfing and exploring Assateague.